nrfconnect/sdk-nrf/samples/bootloader/README.rst

    If the public key does not match any remaining valid provisioned hashes, the validation process fails.

 #.
-Booting the next stage in the boot chain.
+Boots the next stage in the boot chain.

    After verifying the next boot stage, the bootloader sample uninitializes all peripherals that it used and boots the next boot stage.

 #.
-Sharing the cryptographic library through an external API.
+Shares the cryptographic library through an external API.

    The bootloader sample shares some of its functionality through an external API (``EXT_API``).